MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/references/cosmos-db.md

 * Configure the role assignments from the user to the Azure OpenAI resource.
 Required role: `Cognitive Services OpenAI User`.
 * Install [Az CLI](/cli/azure/install-azure-cli) and run `az login`.
 * Define the following environment variables: `AzureOpenAIEndpoint`, `ChatCompletionsDeploymentName`,`ConnectionString`, `Database`, `Container`, `Index`, `EmbeddingDeploymentName`.

+> [!NOTE]
+> Microsoft does not recommend the username and password flow because the application will be asking a user for their password directly, which is an insecure pattern.
+In most scenarios, there exist more secure flows that you can use.
+>
+> The following is for example only.
+If you use an API key, store it securely somewhere else, such as in [Azure Key Vault](/azure/key-vault/general/overview).
+Don't include the API key directly in your code, and never post it publicly.

 ```bash
 export AzureOpenAIEndpoint=https://example.openai.azure.com/
 export ChatCompletionsDeploymentName=turbo